YavorYanchev/DesignPatterns/README.md

-# DesignPatterns
+# DesignPatterns And Principles
 Structural, Creational and Behavioral Patterns

-This repository is containing design patterns that provide solutions to common problems.
+This repository is containing design patterns and principles that provide solutions to common problems.

 The code used for the design patterns is C#.

 I am using this repository only for learning purposes.
 Don't arrest me! :)

 The patterns are from the book “C# 3.0 Design Patterns, by Judith Bishop.
-Copyright 2008 Judith Bishop, 978-0-596-52773-0.”
+Copyright 2008 Judith Bishop, 978-0-596-52773-0.”.There are also examples from other sites,which are not linked, but I am not making any money from this so please don't kill me.(I can do it on my own! :) )

+# Composition over inheritance
+Composition over inheritance is the principle that classes should achieve polymorphic behaviour and code reuse by their composition(by containing instances of other classes that implement the desired functionality) rather than inheritance from a base or parent class.

+ Basics:
+ An implementation of composition ofver inheritance typically begins with the creation of various interfaces representing the behaviours that the system must exhibit.
+Interfaces enable polymorphic behaviour.
+Classes implementing the identified interfaces are built and added to business domain classes as needed.
+Thus system behabiours are realized without inheritance.

+In fact, business domain classes may all be base classes without any inheritance at all.
+Alternative implementation of system behaviours is accomplished by providing another class that implements the desired behaviour interface.
+A class that contain a reference to an interface can support implementations of the interface - a choice that can be delayed until run time.

 # Structural